Find Affordable College Courses

 Thatcher, AZ

-Eastern Arizona College did quite well in this year’s ranking of the best places for nursing students to get a associate degree.
-It came in at #6 on the list.
-Located in the remote town of Thatcher, Eastern Arizona College is a public college with a small student population.
+Eastern Arizona College landed the #6 spot in the 2023 rankings for the best value associate degree nursing programs.
+Located in the town of Thatcher, Eastern Arizona College is a public college with a small student population.

 Eastern Arizona College undergraduate students pay an average of $2,160 in in-state tuition and fees each year.